Zimbra/zm-docker-zimbra-org/README.md

 I've had the best luck in terms of Docker responsiveness for macOS using Docker Machine with VirtualBox.

 To configured a VirtualBox Docker Machine run.
+Minimum config is 3 cpus and 5000 MB of RAM.
+Otherwise services won't start.

 ```
 docker-machine create --virtualbox-disk-size 180000 --virtualbox-memory 8096 --virtualbox-cpu-count 4 --driver virtualbox default